Ganuto/ca-transactions/README.md

 ## Overview

-This project is a Spring Boot application packaged as a Docker container.
-It demonstrates how to build and deploy a Spring Boot application using Docker.
+This is a project to simulate a Customer Account & Transactions API.
+It also contains a Dockerfile in order to make it dockerable.

 ## Prerequisites